Photos & videos of the event available soon...

 This year's EPIC Space Coast Yuri's Night party will take place underneath Shuttle Atlantis exactly 33 years to the day since the orbiter arrived at KSC.
 Come join us on Friday April 13th, 2018, to celebrate this historic spacecraft, the excitement of space exploration, & the anniversary of Yuri Gagarin's monumental flight into orbit.

-Fri April 13, 2018 8 pm - 1 am
+Fri April 13, 2018, 8 pm

 Featuring NASA Astronaut Nicole Stott

 Nicole Stott has spent 104 days living and working in space.
 Highlights of her spaceflight missions include 3 Space Shuttle flights (that was how she got to and from her long duration ISS mission, plus a Shuttle flight after that), a double length ISS Expedition (Expedition 20 & 21), 1 spacewalk, installation and first run on the C.O.L.B.E.R.T. treadmill, and ISS maintenance.
 She was the last ISS crewmember to return to Earth on a Space Shuttle.